-Locally he appears often with Art of Elan, Camarada, the Five Ensemble, the chamber orchestra Renga and as a substitute with the San Diego Symphony.
+Locally he appears often with Art of Elan, Camarada, the Danny Green Trio, and as a regular substitute with the San Diego Symphony.
 For several years he performed and recorded with local band The Tree Ring, whose debut album won a San Diego Music Award.
-In addition he has been an active performer of musical theatre at the Old Globe and Civic Theaters, performing on the original productions of "A Gentleman's Guide to Love and Murder" and Steve Martin's "Bright Star".
-In the pop realm he has shared the stage with Christina Aguilera, Belle & Sebastian, and Idina Menzel.
-He was the solo violin and violist for the critically acclaimed film "Short Term 12".
+In addition he has been an active performer of musical theatre at the Old Globe and Civic Theaters, performing on the original productions of "A Gentleman's Guide to Love and Murder," Steve Martin's "Bright Star," and Cameron Crowe’s “Almost Famous.”

 As a soloist he has been a winner of the La Jolla Young Artist Competition and Aspen Music Festival Concerto Competition, the latter win resulting in a performance of Walter Piston's Viola Concerto with the Aspen Academy of Conducting Orchestra.
 He has toured Europe with the Schleswig Holstein Festival Orchestra and been awarded fellowships to the Aspen and Bowdoin Music Festivals, the Emerson String Quartet Workshop, the Banff Institute, New York String Seminar and Music Academy of the West.

-Mr. Maril earned his B.A. magna cum laude from the University of Southern California's Thorton School of Music, where he was a Trustee Scholar and selected as an Outstanding Graduate, and his M.M. from Rice University's Shepherd School of Music.
+Mr. Maril earned his B.A. magna cum laude from the University of Southern California's Thorton School of Music, where he was a Trustee Scholar and selected as an Outstanding Graduate.
+He earned his M.M. from Rice University's Shepherd School of Music.
 His principal viola teachers included Jeffrey Irvine, Ralph Fielding, Karen Ritscher, Brian Chen and Donald McInnes.
 His chamber music mentors include James Dunham, Norman Fischer and Peter Marsh with additional coachings and masterclasses with members of the Guarneri, Orion, Takacs, Ysaye and Juilliard Quartets.